khake19/test-quiz/docs/user_stories/base.md

     *   Clicking the `Submit` button will make the app check if the answer provided by the user is correct or not.
 The result should be shown to the user right away.

     ![question mockup](../img/question.png)

+*   **Implement answer-checking logic in the Question Model**
+    *   Check out the tests written in `backend/spec/models/question_spec.rb` to see the specifications of the answer checker.
+Again, please do **NOT** edit this file.
+    *   Write the code in `backend/models/question.rb` to make the tests pass.

 ### Unit Test